-The Audit Committee is presently comprised of four (4) independent directors, Terry Lyons (Chair), David Shoch, Fred Olson and Sandra Pupatello (who joined in March, 2022), all of whom are considered to be "independent" as defined in NI 52-110.
+The Audit Committee is presently comprised of four (4) independent directors, Terry Lyons (Chair), David Schoch, Fred Olson and Sandra Pupatello, all of whom are considered to be "independent" as defined in NI 52-110.
 The Company believes the oversight responsibility of the Audit Committee provides a key stewardship role for the Audit Committee in the Company's financial disclosure issues, internal controls, risk management, corporate finance and related matters.

 In reviewing the audited financial statements of the Company, the Audit Committee discusses the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosure in the financial statements.
 In addition, the Audit Committee discusses with the Company's auditors the overall scope and plans for their audit.
 The Audit Committee meets with the auditors and the Chief Internal Auditor with and without management present, to discuss the results of their examination and the overall quality of the Company's financial reporting.
 The Audit Committee also carefully reviews evolving audit committee regulations and best practices to ensure corporate alignment with the spirit and intent of such regulations and practices.
+The Audit Committee assesses the independence of the auditors on an ongoing basis.